autorope/donkeycar/README.md

 * Log sensor data. (images, user inputs, sensor readings)
 * Drive your car via a web or game controler.
 * Leverage community contributed driving data.
-* Use existing hardware CAD designs for upgrades.
+* Use existing harsupport
+supportdware CAD designs for upgrades.

 ### Getting driving.
 After building a Donkey2 you can turn on your car and go to http://localhost:8887 to drive.